Optimal Trade Execution with Uncertain Volume Target: Numerical results

-Finally, we assume that for each trading period~$\tau_i$ except the last one, the forecast update follows a zero mean normal distribution, \ie $\forall i \in \dset{1}{m-1}: \delta_i \sim \normald{0}{\nu_i^2}$.
-The residual volumes to trade due to the forecast updates are redistributed over the future trading periods based on matrix~$\betab$ defined by \Cref{eq:matrix_implicit} when considering the risk-neutral optimal trading strategy~$\yb^{*,\lambda = 0}$ of Optimisation Problem~\eqref{eq:mean_variance_optimisation_problem}.
-In practice, the exact distributions of the price moves and the forecast updates are unknown and are estimated from historical data.
+In practice, the exact distributions of the price moves and the forecast updates are unknown and are estimated from historical data (\eg see \Cref{sub:application_power}).
 In the following, we denote by~$\hat{\cdot}$ any trader's estimation of the ground truth parameter.
-For example, $\hat{\nu_i}$ is the trader estimated value of~$\nu_i$, the standard deviation of the forecast error of trading period~$\tau_i$. \Cref{tab:market_parameters} summarises the market details of both cases.
+For example, $\tau_{i}\hat{\nu_{i}}^{2}$ is the trader estimated value of~$\tau_{i}\nu_{i}^{2}$, the variance of the forecast update released after trading period~$\tau_{i}$. \Cref{tab:market_parameters} summarises the market details of both cases.